momentum-mod/docs/_posts/guides/2022-04-29-guide_porting-goldsrc-to-source.md

 ## Download the .BSP and (in some cases) the .WAD

-You can download maps from [Xtreme-Jumps](https://xtreme-jumps.eu/download.php?list.9) or by joining an Adrenaline Gamer Kreedz server, and switcing the map with `agmap`.
+You can download maps from [Xtreme-Jumps](https://xtreme-jumps.eu/download.php?list.9) or by joining an Adrenaline Gamer Kreedz server, and switching the map with `agmap`.
 The BSP is the actual map file, and the WAD contains the textures used in the map, although in most cases custom textures will be embedded into the BSP.

 ## Obtaining the .map file